In the 90’s we bought our Titanium tubing from a mill in Detroit called Ancotech.

 The impact extruding machine makes the bar stock into the tubing.
 Imagine if you will the force required to convert solid 6" diameter bar of Titanium into a tube 1.5" in diameter.
 Not a little at a time, either.
 This happens in one pass, where a hydraulic cylinder as big as a whale shoves this bar into one end of the machine with tens of thousands of tons of force and out the other end spits a white hot tube about 25' long.
 The photo to the left shows the red hot ingot of Titanium about ready to be impact extruded.
 BOOM!

 Before you imact extrude the titanium, you need to heat it to near its melting point.
 Titanium doesn’t melt until it gets extremely hot—about 2,800F—so heating it is a challenge.
 Someone figured out you could heat it pretty darn hot (as you can see in these photos) with a magnetic induction oven.
 These four shots show various parts of this process.
 Oven 0 shows the ingots pre and post heat.
 And if you look closely at that picture, you can see that “Joe was here”.

-Those are little billets of Titanium about to get heated down at the bottom of the picture
+Then you take some salad tongs and grab a piece of metal that's been heated to more the 2,000º F. Those are little billets of Titanium about to get heated down at the bottom of the picture.

 Then you carry the nearly molten metal over to the press that you see up at the start of our imact extruding section and put it in the jaws.